shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 2. Most technical tools and SaaS products aren’t as “sexy” and can seem intimidating to designers.
 Therefore, they are less competitive than applying to Airbnb or Instagram.
 So, you’re more likely to get an interview there, just by virtue of actually applying and if your projects show you can design for technical audiences.

-At first, it seemed like a bummer to have to stick to one industry, and then I got more excited / peaceful because the interviews are also easier for me.
+At first, it seemed like a less-than-ideal constraint to stick to one industry, and then I got more excited because the interviews are also easier for me.
 I don’t have to completely rewrite my presentations to fit audiences with no background in developer tools.

 And, it’s fun to get a higher success rate.
 Once I started only applying to developer tool companies and dev tool departments inside of larger companies, I started getting responses to 20% of my applications, which is a really high rate.

 ## Writing cover letters produces interviews
-Tailoring cover letters is worth it.
-To save time, I have some templates that I edit and I copy and paste into their text field rather than uploading a pdf.
+I know I already argued that tailoring your applications & interviews isn't worth it; but taking 5 minutes to slightly tailor cover letters is worth it.
+I research the company and use the first paragraph of the cover letter to introduce myself and show I know what their product's purpose is.
+Then, the rest of the cover letter is from some templates that I edit.
+I copy and paste into their text field rather than uploading a pdf.

 At first, I thought maybe AI was reviewing applications and I had to optimize my resume with keywords.
 It seems like real people are still reading applications.
 I heard that at one company, they scan the first 50 or 100 or so and then make decisions.

 ## Use Simplify to fill repetitive info
 The [Simplify.jobs](https://simplify.jobs/) Chrome extension fills in your resume, links to LinkedIn, portfolio, etc and contact info on applications so you don’t have to keep retyping them or opening lots of tabs to copy and paste.

 ## What happened to my two job offers?